 Read our full review of the Lenovo ThinkPad C13 Yoga Chromebook

 How to choose the best Chromebook for you

-Choosing the best Chromebook for you depends on who you are and what needs you're hoping your next Chromebook will fulfill.
+Choosing the best Chromebook for you depends on who you are and what needs you're hoping it will fulfill.
 Are you a student who is mostly reliant on Google productivity apps?
 Are you a business seeking to provide Chromebooks for your employees?
 Are you a school hoping to snag the perfect Chrome OS systems for your students?
-Here's my easy-to-understand buying guide on how to buy the perfect Chromebook for you.
+Here's my easy-to-understand buying guide on how to buy the perfect one for you.

 How much does a Chromebook cost?

 Luckily for you, Chromebooks are known for being budget-friendly.
-There are some premium Chromebooks out there such as the Google Pixelbook Go that command higher prices due to its long battery life and thin-bezel display.
+There are some premium models out there such as the Google Pixelbook Go that command higher prices due to their long battery life and thin-bezel display.
 But for the most part, you can find a high-quality for under $500, such as the Dell Chromebook 3189.

 You can also snag a 2-in-1 Chromebook, which is a laptop with Chrome OS that can shape-shift into different modes, including tablet mode, such as the HP Chromebook x360 12b for under $400.
 A Windows 2-in-1 laptop could be double or triple that price.

 When it comes to portability, we need to take a look at screen size and weight.
 Most fall between 11 and 13 inches, so hauling them around school or the office will be a breeze.

 How well does a Chromebook perform?